galnir/Master-Bot/README.md

 ## System dependencies

-For the bot to run, your system needs to have Node.js v14 or superior and Python 3 (for compiling some Node.js module dependencies) installed.
+For the bot to run, your system needs to have Node.js v14 atleast and Python 3 (for compiling some Node.js module dependencies) installed.

 ### Installing the Node.js dependencies